ekchacon/machineLearning/README.md

 # machineLearning
 This is a supervised learning with MNIST using RNN LSTM-based.

-I need to add muy code and some results to be a credible work.
+I need to add my code and some results to be a credible work.